jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Features in Action

 ### Context Building
-When you run `tenets distill "add mistral api to summarizer"`, tenets analyzes your codebase:
+When you run `tenets distill "add mistral api to summarizer"`, tenets analyzes your codebase.

 ![Analyzing and ranking relevant files](/assets/projects/tenets/context-building-1.png)